Understanding mental health and substance use conditions will help you help others or yourself.

 Most adults with ADHD have had it since they were kids.
 It may cause you to have trouble maintaining relationships or jobs, lose your temper easily, take risks, and have trouble concentrating.

 - Constant fidgeting

 - Difficulty focusing on or completing tasks you don't find interesting

 - Hyper-focusing on things you do find interesting

 - An inability to relax until you are exhausted

 Substance Use Issues

 This is when you use alcohol, chemicals, illegal drugs, prescription drugs, or tobacco in a way that harms you or your friends and family.
 All of these substances are addictive, and you could get to a point where you need to use the substance, even if you don't want to.
 Problems with substances can make you sick, cause you to do things you regret, have problems with your relationships, job, school, or the law, and could lead to accidentally overdosing.

-Quiz: Do I have a problem with drinking?
+Self Evaluation: Do I have a problem with drinking?